47chapters/letsgo/docs/how-to/access-data-in-the-database-from-code.md

 ## Access data in the database from code

-LetsGo provides the `@letsgo/db` package in `packages/db` directory to facilitate accessing [data in the database](../backgound/data-model.md).
+LetsGo provides the `@letsgo/db` package in the `packages/db` directory to facilitate accessing [data in the database](../backgound/data-model.md).
 It offers basic CRUD operations as well as listing of items in the database.
 If you need more advanced constructs, you will need to add new functions to the package.

 <img width="844" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/490eda3c-e494-4958-9749-252c8ed8fe31">